David Murray, 2nd Earl of Mansfield: Gordon Riots

 During the Gordon riots of 1780, his uncle Lord Mansfield's Bloomsbury Square townhouse was burned to the ground.
 It was reported that Lord Mansfield, Lady Mansfield and his daughter Lady Elizabeth had escaped using the back door.
 Lady Mansfield's clothes were burned alongside Lord Mansfield's precious book collection.

 But it was rumored that sixty angry mobs also targeted Kenwood House next, given its close proximity to London.
 Stormont wrote to King George III that he had ordered light cavalry to be dispatched to Kenwood.
 The rioters approached Kenwood with hostile intentions, but were stalled by free ale from the nearby Spaniard’s Inn, assisted by Lord Mansfield’s steward using wine supply from the house, they successfully stalled the mob until the armed forces arrived to protect the house.

 He knew not only that Kenwood House would one day be his, but also his own daughter and sisters were in dire danger, as they still remained at Kenwood.
 Stormont successfully saved Kenwood, his uncle beloved home from burning and looting.

 The Great Stormont Breakfast

-In 1783, Stormont, in compliment to the illustrious French visitors, gave the most elegant entertainment at his estate on Wandsworth Hill, above 600 admission cards were issued, 16 tents were pitched in the park.
+In 1783, Stormont, in compliment to French visitors, prepared an elegant event at his estate on Wandsworth Hill, above 600 admission cards were issued, 16 tents were pitched in the park.
 The guests assembled around 11, then the Prince of Wales arrived at two.
 The Duke of Chartres came with the prince, alongside the rest of foreign nobilities with the ambassadors.
 Amongst the guests were Duke of Fitz-James, 3rd Duke of Dorset, 4th Duke of Malborough, 4th Duke of Queensbery, Lord Cathcart, 9th Earl of Winchilsea, 5th Earl of Carlisle, Duchess of Buccleuch, Duchess of Bedford, Countess Howe, Viscountess Beauchamp.